SteveTawali/EchoPlot/README.md

 ## Contributing

-We welcome contributions to EchoPlot!
+We welcome contributions to Plantara!
 Here's how you can help:

 1. **Fork the repository** and create a feature branch
 2. **Make your changes** following the existing code style